From Microsoft to Microslop to Linux: Why I Made the Switch

 Music Production

-- Bitwig Studio: Incredible DAW that was designed that runs natively on Linux
+• Bitwig Studio: Incredible DAW that runs natively on Linux

 Gaming

 Here's where things get interesting.
-The perception is that gaming on Linux is a compromise.
+The perception is that gaming on Linux is a no-go.
 In 2026, that's increasingly untrue:

-NVIDIA has released beta drivers making use of these improvements, and once Wine/DXVK/Proton are updated to make use of the extensions, the performance delta should be essentially gone
+NVIDIA has released beta drivers making use of these improvements, and once Wine/DXVK/Proton are updated to make use of the extensions, the performance delta should be essentially gone, or at the very least greatly diminish.

-The only real limitation is that some games with anti-cheat like Valorant, Call of Duty or League of Legends won't run.
+The two real limitations are that DLSS/Framegen support is still a bit behind, and some games with anti-cheat like Valorant, Call of Duty or League of Legends won't run (the developers don't want to support it).
 But honestly I think not being able to launch League of Legends is actually a feature - one final reason to install Linux.

-It's not all bad, though.
+Jokes aside, it's not all bad.
 Arc Raiders makes use of Easy Anti-Cheat, yet runs flawlessly.
 In fact, I've been playing it like a madman.
 It goes to show that if the developers want to, it's possible.

 General Usage

-Basic operations are so much faster on Linux.
+Basic operations feel much faster on Linux.
 Opening directories, launching applications, system responsiveness.
 It's like your computer took a line of coke, and is now ready to work.

 Linux supports X.